OUR SUSTAINABILITY STATEMENT

-- Partnering with women owned factories- Most of factories we work with are women owned and employee a majority of women.
-The jobs created give these women self respect, and ability to afford a better life for themselves and their families.
+- Partnering with women owned factories- Most of factories we work with are women owned and employee a majority of women and heritage craftsperson.
+The jobs created give these women and heritage craftsperson self respect, and ability to afford a better life for themselves and their families.

 - Minimal to zero waste manufacturing- We strive to reduce, recycle and reuse across all aspects of our business.
 Over many years, we have developed rigorous, consistent processes to monitor our partner factories and ensure they are complying with best industry practice and international standards.

 - High quality, natural fibers are at the heart of Sandhya Garg collections, with silk, linen and cottons currently making more than half of our range.
 Sandhya Garg creates luxury garments and accessories that are designed to be treasured.
 We don’t chase trends.
 There is always an element of timelessness to our designs.